Principle Osteopath and Owner

 I’ve carried out research into the impact of MFR on ageing, which was really interesting – it was a positive study.
 Ask me about it when you visit.

-Kathleen is available for appointments on Wednesdays and Saturdays.
+Jas is available for appointments at Maypole Health on Wednesdays.

 Sport and Remedial Massage Therapist including Oncology Massage